polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/11 - Your first Active Event.md

 Then invoke your **[examples.foo]** Active Event again.
 Hint, make sure you view the output while executing this code, to be able to see its results.

-Often you only wish to return a single *"thing"* from your Active Events though, at which point you can do this, by using the **[return]** Active
+Sometimes you only wish to return a single *"thing"* from your Active Events, at which point you can do this, by using the **[return]** Active
 Event (yes, even the return *"keyword"* is an Active Event), and passing in whatever you wish to return, as the value of **[return]**.
 Below is an example.